Submit at EasyChair

-Smart systems that apply complex reasoning to make decisions, such as decision support or recommender systems, are difficult for people to understand.
-Algorithms allow the exploitation of rich and varied data sources, in order to support human decision-making and/or taking direct actions; however, there are increasing concerns surrounding their fairness, bias, and accountability, as these processes are typically opaque to the user — e.g., because they are too technically complex to be explained or are protected trade secrets.
-The topics of transparency and accountability have attracted increasing interest toward more effective system training, better reliability, appropriate trust, and improved usability.
-The workshop on Transparency and Explanations in Smart Systems (TExSS) will provides a venue for exploring issues when designing, developing, or evaluating transparent intelligent user interfaces that provide system transparency or explanations of their behavior.
+Smart systems that apply complex reasoning to make decisions and plan behavior, such as decision support systems and personalized recommendations, are difficult for users to understand.
+Algorithms allow the exploitation of rich and varied data sources, in order to support human decision-making and/or taking direct actions; however, there are increasing concerns surrounding their transparency and accountability, as these processes are typically opaque to the user — e.g., because they are too technically complex to be explained or are protected trade secrets.
+The topics of transparency and accountability have attracted increasing interest to provide more effective system training, better reliability and improved usability.
+This workshop will provide a venue for exploring issues that arise in designing, developing and evaluating intelligent user interfaces that provide system transparency or explanations of their behavior.
 We will focus specifically on explaining systems and models toward ensuring fairness and social justice, such as approaches to detecting or mitigating algorithmic biases or discrimination (e.g., awareness, data provenance, and validation).

 Suggested themes include, but are not limited to:

 - What are explanations?
 What should they look like?
 What should be included in explanations and how (and to whom) should they be presented?

 - Is transparency (or explainability) always a good idea?
 Can transparent algorithms or explanations “hurt” the user experience, and in what circumstances?

 - How can we build (good) algorithmic systems, particularly those that demonstrate that they are fair, accountable, and unbiased?